Speak out on children's rights, with OutRight!

-OutRight empowers children and young people to realise their own rights, and to speak out in support of the rights of all children.
+OutRight empowers children and young people to realise their own rights, and speak out in support of the rights of all children.

-Who can join?
+Who can take part?

 When does OutRight take place?